ShangjinTang/dotfiles/README.md

 Fully supported and keep up-to-date:

 - ArchLinux x86_64 (also supported in WSL2)

-Partial supported:
+  - script `mpac install` to install all essential packages

-- Ubuntu 22.04 x86_64
+- Ubuntu 22.04 x86_64 (also supported in WSL2)
-  - Almost all functionalities should work, but the installation instructions is not complete and hard to maintain across different Ubuntu distributions
+  - only focus on one recently LTS version, because the installation steps are hard to maintain across different Ubuntu distributions

-  - Some packages require manual install (e.g. `neovim` / `tmux`)
+Partially supported:

 - macOS 10.13 ~ 10.15 x86_64 (might be removed in the future)

-Not supported yet:

-- macOS arm64

-## Installation (ArchLinux)
+## Installation

+### Arch Linux x86_64

 ```bash
 sudo pacman -Sy zsh git neovim